 Graduates of the Dental Hygiene Program are eligible to take national and regional board examinations which are required for state licensure.
 Conviction of a felonious act may result in denial of licensure by the Pennsylvania State Board of Dentistry.

 Class size is based upon the clinical facilities available.
 The College reserves the right to select the most qualified applicants.
-This is a selective program.
-Please see Admission to the Selective Admissions Programs (Health Science Programs) on pages 162-163.

 Program Code: CS.DTT

 Department: Automotive • Phone: 570-740-0383